An epic road to Col du Mont-Cenis in the Alps

 Is Mont Cenis Pass open?

 Set high at the heart of the Mont-Cenis Range, the road to the summit is seasonally closed.
-On the French north side, the pass is open between 15 May and 31 October.
-On the Italian south side, it is open the year round.
+On the French north side, the pass is open between May 15 and October 31.
+On the Italian south side, it is open year-round.
 The area is pretty busy on weekends with locals and tourists.

 When was the road to Col du Mont-Cenis built?

 Some historians believe this pass was used by Hannibal when he made his famous elephant Alps crossing.
-It is very nice up around the lake and there are many rough-stuff routes to explore for those with a mountain bike.
+It is very nice around the lake, and there are many rough-stuff routes to explore for those with a mountain bike.
 People have been crossing the Col du Mont Cenis for thousands of years.
-Both Constantine the 1st and Charlemagne crossed the Pass with armies.
-It was the most frequently used passage between Italy and France in the middle ages.
-When the French ports were blockaded by the British after the battle of the Nile, Napoleon ordered an improved road built over the pass.
-Finished in 1810, it allowed carts and carriages to be able to make the crossing.
+Both Constantine the 1st and Charlemagne crossed the pass with armies.
+It was the most frequently used passage between Italy and France in the Middle Ages.
+When the French ports were blockaded by the British after the Battle of the Nile, Napoleon ordered an improved road built over the pass.
+Finished in 1810, it allowed carts and carriages to make the crossing.